 The concept behind website operability is simple: Can everybody use the tools and mechanisms required to operate your website?
 Operability may seem easy, but it can be very challenging.
 Every control, every link, and every button on your site is a potential point of failure for operability.
 Without appropriate consideration for the disabled, you run the risk that disabled users will be unable to access your site.

 A lack of smart information architecture is often one of the first points of failure for accessibility.
 We’ve all visited websites where the content was disorderly to the point of chaos, leaving us frustrated by the challenge required just to find the information we seek.
-If able bodied users are unable to navigate the information buried in your site, users with mental or physical challenges are even more likely to turn their attentions elsewhere.
+If able-bodied users are unable to navigate the information buried in your site, users with mental or physical challenges are even more likely to turn their attention elsewhere.

 - Navigation that identifies the current page or section;